Stay up to date

 Architects also love punched metal sunscreens because they’re an excellent way of achieving their sustainable design objectives.
 By naturally reducing temperatures, they reduce the need for energy-guzzling airconditioners.

-Punched metal screens can be custom designed to suit any application which makes them a versatile and flexible option across a range of architectural styles.
+Punched metal screens can be custom designed to suit any application which makes t a versatile and flexible option across a range of architectural styles.
 The choice of perforation pattern and the size of the holes also allows for flexibility in controlling how much light comes into the building.
 Among the many variations of metal sunscreen on offer to architects and builders are canopy shades, fixed sunscreens (either custom designed or off-the-shelf), building envelopes and operable sunscreens.

 Punched metal sunshades or sunscreens can be manufactured in an endless range of patterns, shapes, sizes and profiles which gives architects huge scope for creativity and design.
 They add a modern look to any type of building, be it a school, office, commercial building, home or apartment block and can be fully customised to complement any architectural style.